prabeesh/prabeesh.github.io/content/blog/creating-uber-jar-for-spark-project-using-sbt-assembly.md

   }
 }
 ```

-From the root folder run
+### Creating the Fat JAR
+Once you have added the sbt-assembly plugin and configured the assembly settings and merge strategy, you can create the fat JAR for your Spark application.
+From the root folder of your project, run the following command:
 ```
 sbt/sbt assembly
 ```

-the assembly plugin then packs the class files and all the dependencies into a single JAR file: target/scala_2.10/TwitterPopularTags-assembly-0.3.0.jar.
+This will create the JAR file in the `target/scala_2.10/ directory`.
+The name of the JAR file will be in the format of `<ProjectName>-assembly-<version>.jar`.

-You can find an example project from [here](https://github.com/prabeesh/SparkTwitterAnalysis)
+You can find an example project on how to create an assembled JAR for a Spark application on [GitHub](https://github.com/prabeesh/SparkTwitterAnalysis).

+Creating an assembled JAR for a standalone Spark application is a straightforward process when using the `sbt-assembly` plugin.
+By following the steps outlined in this guide, you can easily create a fat JAR for your Spark application.